John Callahan (actor)

-John Kevin Callahan (December 23, 1953 – March 28, 2020) was an American actor, known for his work as Edmund Grey on the daytime soap opera All My Children.
+John Kevin Callahan (December 23, 1953 – March 28, 2020) was an American actor, known for his work as Edmund Grey on the daytime soap opera All My Children and Eric Stavros on Falcon Crest.

 Early life

 Callahan was born in Brooklyn, New York.
 He was a pre-law student at University of California at Berkeley before pursuing a career in acting.

 Career

 Callahan portrayed Leo Russell on the daytime soap General Hospital from 1984 to 1985.
 Subsequent roles included Eric Stavros on the prime time series Falcon Crest from 1986 to 1988, and Craig Hunt on the daytime soap Santa Barbara from 1989 to 1991.
 He played Edmund Grey, his best known role, on All My Children from 1992 to 2005.
 Callahan also appeared as Edmund, with co-star Esta TerBlanche, in a 1997 episode of the sitcom Spin City called "My Life is a Soap Opera".
 From 2008 to 2010, he played Richard Baker on Days of Our Lives.